YouTube is a platform with many different options that help YouTube video makers connect with their audience and market their channels.

-If you have graphics and text that may appear in the bottom right corner during the video, then it will be better for the watermark to only appear at the end of your videos (although, you would be better off trying to move that text/graphics somewhere else so you can use the space for your watermark).
+Suppose you have graphics and text that may appear in the bottom right corner during the video.
+In that case, it will be better for the watermark to only appear at the end of your videos (although, you would be better off trying to move that text/graphics somewhere else so you can use the space for your watermark).

 Final thoughts on using a YouTube watermark

 Adding a YouTube watermark to your channel is a simple and effective way of branding your channel and making it look more professional.
-It’s also a super easy and fast way for those that are serious about building an audience on YouTube to convert those viewers into subscribers, as well as keeping brand consistency across all platforms.
+It’s also a super easy and fast way for those serious about building an audience on YouTube to convert those viewers into subscribers, as well as keep brand consistency across all platforms.

 Finally, if you’re interested in making branding for YouTube even easier and including your channel art as part of the process, check out this article on how to make a custom YouTube Banner/channel art for free.